8ta4/quest/DONTREADME.md

 > Does `quest` allow you to create highlights?

 No, `quest` doesn't allow you to create highlights.
-This is by design.
-By not allowing highlighting, `quest` encourages users to rely on memory, which might improve long-term recall and comprehension.
+This is intentional.
+By not allowing highlighting, `quest` encourages you to rely on memory, which might improve long-term recall and comprehension.

 > Does `quest` allow you to take notes?